LLNL/llnl.github.io/about/contributing.md

 {% endcapture %}
   {% assign accordionContent = accordionContent | markdownify %}
-  {% include components/accordion.html title='How do I change how a specific repo appears in the catalog?' content=accordionContent %}
+  {% include components/accordion.html title='How do I change how a specific repo appears in the catalog?' slug='catalog' content=accordionContent %}

 {% capture accordionContent %}
 News posts appear in reverse chronological order (i.e., newest first).
 The list is curated to promote LLNL's open source endeavors and community engagement.
 Posts should be tagged with at least one of the following categories, which are not associated with the catalog browse categories (described above) applied to repos.